>

 Error: package or namespace load failed for 'RCurl' in dyn.load(file, DLLpath = DLLpath, ...)

-This seemed to be caused by conda.
+This appeared to be caused by a conflict with conda.

 $ conda deactivate